 Monthly giving is a huge untapped revenue source for so many nonprofits.

-I am still trying to wrap my head around the vast potential monthly donors offer.
+We are still trying to wrap our heads around the vast potential monthly donors offer.

 If you have 300 monthly donors – just how much overall revenue would these 300 lovely people be contributing to your cause each year?